 Remember, earlier we pointed out that the SOP states: “Economic injury loan proceeds can only be used for working capital necessary to carry the concern until resumption of normal operations and for expenditures necessary to alleviate the specific economic injury.”

-The COVID-19 economic crisis is an ongoing crisis and we don’t know when it will end.
+The COVID-19 economic crisis is still creating problems for some businesses.
 It seems reasonable that business owners may continue to use those funds for as long as the crisis continues to impact their operations.
 That may be for months, a year, or even longer, depending on a number of factors.

 A report from the Office of the Inspector General found that in previous disasters some borrowed from the EIDL program when they really didn’t need it.
-A business that does not experience economic injury would be wise to consider returning the funds.
+A business that does not experience economic injury may want to consider returning the funds.
+There is no prepayment penalty.

 There is also confusion about documentation required.